State Aid for Library Construction 2015-2018

 - NYS Education Law -- §273-a (state aid for library construction)

-Library systems should contact Linda Todd with questions about the application deadlines, requirements and materials.
+Library systems should contact Mary Anne Waltz with questions about the application deadlines, requirements and materials.